mredenti/gpu-computing-school/KOKKOS/matVecMul/index.md

-This guide will walk you through the process of compiling and running a vector addition program using Kokkos.
-The program demonstrates basic usage of Kokkos for heterogeneous computing, including the use of different execution backends.
+This exercise asks you to investigate of the performance of matrix-vector multiplication
+$$
+    y = Ax, \text{where} A \in \mathbb{R}^{N \times M}
+$$

+ More precisely, you will witness how performance varies with the shape of the matrix while keeping the overall size fixed.

-???+ note "Step 0: Navigate to the `vectorAdd` directory"
+???+ note "Step 0: Navigate to the `matVecMul` directory"

     ```shell
-    cd gpu-computing-sycl-kokkos/KOKKOS/vectorAdd/begin
+    cd gpu-computing-sycl-kokkos/KOKKOS/matVecMul/begin
     ```

-???+ note "Step 1: Complete the vector addition program"
+???+ note "Step 1: Complete the matrix vector multiplication program"

     The program is partially implemented, and you will need to complete the sections marked with `@TASK@`.

-???+ note "Step 2: Compile and Run"
+???+ note "Step 2: Investigate the performance as you vary the shape of the matrix"

     You can compile the program using the Makefile provided.